MicrosoftDocs/architecture-center/docs/example-scenario/analytics/synapse-analytics-landing-zone-content.md

 This article provides an architectural approach for preparing Azure landing zone subscriptions for a scalable, enhanced-security deployment of Azure Synapse Analytics.
 Azure Synapse, an enterprise analytics service, combines data warehousing, big data processing, data integration, and management.

-The article is written based on the assumption that you've already implemented the platform foundation that's required to effectively construct and operationalize a [landing zone](/azure/cloud-adoption-framework/ready/landing-zone).
+The article assumes that you've already implemented the platform foundation that's required to effectively construct and operationalize a [landing zone](/azure/cloud-adoption-framework/ready/landing-zone).

 *Apache®, [Spark](https://spark.apache.org), and the flame logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.*